 As you are learning to improve your breathing technique, improve your blood circulation throughout your body, increase your flexibility and improve your spinal health, Pilates will make you feel good and naturally boost your energy levels.

-Doing Pilates can benefit you from feeling fatigue.
-It can give you a real good boost of energy.
+Doing Pilates will reduce you feeling fatigued.
+It will give you a real good boost of energy.

 31. Plus-size individuals can participate